 Margreat Sharp, age 11

-It is practically impossible to describe how fine this sampler is and we do hope our pictures convey some measure to you.
+It is practically impossible to describe how fine this sampler is.
 Each element of this small sampler is appropriate for the time period.
 However, the band of boxers in particular is more commonly found on samplers from the previous century.
 From this we can presume either Margreat's teacher was older or she was copying an old sampler.